Moderna, Inc.: Trial Uncertainty Risks Peak Valuation

 The stakes have never been higher for Moderna, Inc. (MRNA) as it battles a myriad of competitors in the race for a successful COVID-19 vaccine.
 The long and arduous process of vaccine development and testing has slim monetary gains and a low chance of success.
 Despite a record-breaking phase in initial testing, the company’s novel and largely unproven technology has already been trumped by the competition in late-stage trials and the financially powerful biopharma companies have announced far more ambitious timelines for their vaccine launch.

 As competitors advance proven technologies in their trials, Moderna’s attempt at COVID-19 could risk the validity of its entire vaccine platform.
-However, leaving no room for error, its valuation has reached a peak thanks to a chain of catalysts throughout the year.
+However, thanks to a chain of catalysts throughout the year, its valuation has reached a peak leaving no room for error.
 With a modest NTM EV/Sales multiple to reflect the heightened risk, our relative valuation with the consensus revenue forecast for 2020 reveals a sizable overvaluation in Moderna, justifying a pause in further accumulation of the stock.

 Source: Moderna - Vaccines Day Presentation